168.

 This is a recipe for excellent grades.

 So sleep at least eight hours a night.
-This way, your study sessions will be more productive and you won’t need to spend as much time hitting the books.
+This way, you will have more productive study sessions and you won’t need to spend as much time hitting the books.

 In addition, sleep expert Dan Taylor says that learning the most difficult material immediately before going to bed makes it easier to recall the next day.[31]
 So whenever possible, arrange your schedule such that you study the hardest topic right before you sleep.